microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 ### **Task 1: Create a Azure Migrate Project**

+> [!IMPORTANT]
+> To be able to create a Business Case, make sure to select Europe as the Geography for the Azure Migrate Project

 Open the [Azure Portal](https://portal.azure.com) and login using a user account with at least Contributor permissions on a Azure Subscription.

 In the search bar enter *Azure Migrate* and select Azure Migrate from the list of services